kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 ## Namespace Control

-Previous to v0.5.0 KUTTL would always create a test namespace.
-This works great in environments where you have full control of your cluster, however many orgs were unable to use kuttl for this reason allow.
-It is now possible to pass a namespace to kuttl to use.
+Previous to v0.5.0, KUTTL would always create a test namespace.
+This works great in environments where you have full control of your cluster, however many orgs were unable to use kuttl for this reason.
+It is now possible to pass a namespace for kuttl to use.
 When a namespace is provided, kuttl will use that namespace if it exists and attempts to create if it doesn't.
 The justification for creation is the test suite would have failed if the namespace didn't exist, if the kuttl user isn't authorized to create a namespace it will also fail.

 :::warning
-When a namespace is NOT provided to KUTTL, it will create namespace for each test in the testsuite providing some test isolation.
+When a namespace is NOT provided to KUTTL, it will create a distinct namespace for each test in the testsuite providing some test isolation.
 When a namespace is provided, that namespace is used for all tests in the test suite.
 :::

 :::warning